A Stroll Down Memory Lane

 Falk was widely regarded as Stern’s supreme nemesis.
 He is often considered to be the most influential player agent the NBA has ever seen.
 In fact, during the peak of his career in the 1990s, he was considered the second-most powerful figure in the league behind Stern.
 Falk was best known at the time for representing Michael Jordan.
 He had also previously negotiated the then-highest contracts in NBA history for Patrick Ewing and Danny Ferry.
 But most of all, and much to the dismay of Stern, he was at the time of the Howard ruling in the midst of spearheading the league’s most unprecedented free agent period in history, during which his company, FAME, changed the entire salary structure of the NBA, negotiating more than $400 million in contracts for its free agent clients (including the $100+ million contracts of both Howard and Mourning as well as Jordan’s one-year, $30 million deal).
 These actions would subsequently prompt Stern to negotiate for a maximum salary in the new collective bargaining agreement (“CBA”) three years later.

-The Heat’s dealings with Mourning opened the door for Stern to step in and scream foul, and Stern struck with full force and fury.
+The Heat’s dealings with Mourning, Brown and Hardaway opened the door for Stern to step in and scream foul, and Stern struck with full force and fury.

 In a news release issued on July 31, the NBA stated that the matter would be resolved by arbitrators jointly selected by the league and union.

-With the support of Howard, who quoted himself as saying to Riley “Coach, I’m behind you 100%” with Arison looking on, the Heat trudged forward.
+With the support of Howard, who quoted himself as saying to Riley “Coach, I’m behind you 100%,” and with Arison looking on, the Heat trudged forward.

-But in the next several days the warm relationship between new player and team quickly cooled.
-Howard concluded that if he backed Miami and the team lost a protracted fight, with cap space quickly dwindling around the league, other NBA clubs might have as little as $40 million or $50 million to offer him for seven years.
-In effect, he would take a $50 million pay cut and become, he said, “a laughingstock.”
+In the next several days the warm relationship between Howard and the Heat quickly cooled.
+Howard concluded that if he backed Miami and the team ultimately lost a protracted fight, with cap space quickly dwindling around the league, other NBA clubs might have as little as $40 million to offer him for seven years.
+In effect, he would need to take a $60 million pay cut from what the Heat had promised him and become, he said, “a laughingstock.”

 Riley quickly found he couldn’t get Howard to return his calls.